nearform/node-test-runner-workshop/src/a00-example/README.md

 - Open the file `src/index.js`.

-- There are 3 function `sum`, `average`, `product`.
+- There are 3 functions `sum`, `average` and `product`.

-- These function are going to be used in most of our exercises.
+- These functions are going to be used in most of our exercises.

 - Open the file `test/index.js`.